bigfix/developer.bigfix.com/site/pages/relevance/_reference/docs/world.md

 # fonts folder : folder

-Returns the fonts folder of the system domain
+Returns the fonts folder of the system domain.

 # framework folder : folder

-Returns the framework folder of the system domain
+Returns the framework folder of the system domain.

 # friday : day of week